 FINDING: Drainage facilities will be reviewed with the development of the proposed lots.
+Criteria does not apply.

 X. Gates.
 Except where approved as part of a Master Planned Development, private streets and gated drives serving more than two dwellings (i.e., where a gate limits access to a development from a public street), are prohibited.